In October 2013, National Geographic Portugal magazine published "Amazon - Reborn from the Ashes",

 Recording along transects is only a small part of Adrià's quest.
 To achieve his goals, Adrià must resort to the latest technology in bat research - automatic detectors.
 Installing these devices usually means walking for hours to reach remote parts of the forest and leave them working for several nights in a row.
 "Very little is known about the ecology and behaviour of insectivores and much less about the long term impacts of fragmentation.
 These detectors allow me to record and identify almost every bat that forages the forest, including species that fly high above the canopy."

-of neotropical bats as possible.
-Concentrating inumerous mosquitoes, lakes are havens for insectivores and
+Concentrating inumerous mosquitoes, lakes are havens for bats.

-In Amazonia, venturing into murky still waters is a risky business.
+In the forest, venturing into murky still waters is a risky business.
 The reason why Adrià doesn't think twice about it

-lies in the fact that lakes offer him the opportunity to catch and identify species that are never captured inside the forest.
+lies in the fact that lakes offer him a unique opportunity to catch and identify certain species.

-"Bats are less aware when they swoop to drink water so even the most skillfull of echolocators may fail to spot the net."
+"Bats are less aware when they swoop to drink water so even the most skilful of echolocators may fail to spot the net."

-Artibeus lituratus, one of the largest bats we caught during my stay in Amazonia.
+Artibeus lituratus, one of the largest bats we caught during our stay.

 Back to Top